Archive-42/redux-docs/md-docs/immutable-update-patterns.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>This is clearly _much_ shorter and easier to read.

-Copy

-This is clearly _much_ shorter and easier to read.
 However, **this _only_ works correctly if you are using the "magic" `createReducer` function from Redux Toolkit** that wraps this reducer in Immer's [`produce` function](../../../immerjs.github.io/immer/produce/index.html). **If this reducer is used without Immer, it will actually mutate the state!**.
 It's also not obvious just by looking at the code that this function is actually safe and updates the state immutably.
 Please make sure you understand the concepts of immutable updates fully.
 If you do use this, it may help to add some comments to your code that explain your reducers are using Redux Toolkit and Immer.

 In addition, Redux Toolkit's [`createSlice` utility](../../../redux-toolkit.js.org/api/createSlice-2.html) will auto-generate action creators and action types based on the reducer functions you provide, with the same Immer-powered update capabilities inside.

 <a href="reusing-reducer-logic.html" class="pagination-nav__link"></a>

-Previous

 « Reusing Reducer Logic